sigedu-org/website/_pages/blog.md

 comments: false
 ---

-The SIGEDU blog will feature newsletters as well as blog posts from SIGEDU officers and invited guests working in educational NLP.
+The blog feature newsletters as well as blog posts from SIGEDU officers and invited guests working in educational NLP.
 All items are listed below in chronological order.

 {% for post in site.posts %}
   {% if post.categories contains "blog" %}